krzemienski/awesome-from-stars/README.md

 * [strands-agents/agent-builder](https://github.com/strands-agents/agent-builder): An example agent demonstrating streaming, tool use, and interactivity from your terminal.
 This agent builder can help you to build your own agents and tools.
 * [mylukin/agent-foreman](https://github.com/mylukin/agent-foreman): Stop AI agents from half-building features.
 Ship complete code in one session.
 * [microsoft/agent-framework](https://github.com/microsoft/agent-framework): A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
-* [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for better planning and executing software development tasks with your AI agents.
+* [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.
 * [agi-inc/agent-protocol](https://github.com/agi-inc/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.
 * [steipete/agent-rules](https://github.com/steipete/agent-rules): Rules and Knowledge to work better with agents such as Claude Code or Cursor
 * [muratcankoylan/Agent-Skills-for-Context-Engineering](https://github.com/muratcankoylan/Agent-Skills-for-Context-Engineering): A comprehensive collection of Agent Skills for context engineering, multi-agent architectures, and production agent systems.
 Use when building, optimizing, or debugging agent systems that require effective context management.